 The best electric scooters are practical, minimal-hassle and fold into an easily-packable package.
-As a ‘last-mile solution’, I think there’s nothing better, but things have changed a lot in the electric scooter market over the past few years – a huge number of new companies have dipped their toes in the water, meaning there are now many more practical adult-sized scooters on the market than ever before, and, as the tech gets more widespread, it’s improving, giving you a much slicker experience.
+As a 'last-mile solution', we think there's nothing better than an e-scooter, but things have changed a lot in the electric scooter market over the past few years – a considerable number of new companies have dipped their toes in the water, meaning there are now many more practical adult-sized scooters on the market than ever before, and, as the tech gets more widespread, it's improving, giving you a much slicker experience.